 After a few projects have been completed, the information collected in Phase 6 can help the community reassess opportunity pathways from Phase 2 under new conditions and ensure that the next round of Phase 3 project selections take the next steps toward realizing the energy vision.Download Phase

-To address the complex permitting process for renewable energy projects in many jurisdictions across the Hawai'ian Islands, the Hawai'i Clean Energy Initiative and its partners developed the Renewable Energy Permitting Wizard.
+To address the complex permitting process for renewable energy projects in many jurisdictions across the Hawai'ian Islands, the Hawai'i Clean Energy Initiative (HCEI) and its partners developed the Renewable Energy Permitting Wizard.
 The tool helps utilities, developers, and policymakers meet Hawai'i's renewable energy goals by simplifying and expediting review of the required county, state, and federal permits for each renewable energy project regardless of size, resulting in more appropriate project siting and shortened permitting timelines.

 Post Implementation Survey (Pennsylvania 2008).
 This is a real-world project closeout survey for project team members.